You can listen to the article (narrated by a real person):

 5. The preferred marketing medium

-The results of the survey make perfect sense since well-designed email marketing campaigns are relevant and non-intrusive – emails wait in the inbox and subscribers decide when’s the right moment to open and read an email.
+The results of these studies make perfect sense since well-designed marketing emails are relevant and non-intrusive – emails wait in the inbox and subscribers decide when’s the right moment to open and read an email.
 And if they no longer want to receive the content, they can unsubscribe in just a couple of clicks.

 6. You can reach mobile device users